nberkow/pdb-phrases/README.md

 Where it’s really from: I’m Only Me When I’m With You

 Lyrics:
-“And I know everything about you”
+“And I know everything about you” <br>
 “And you know everything about me”

 What it says about you: You miss the old Taylor

-Those are the best ones I found for this silly project.
-The full list is in a google doc here.